Deformable Cluster Manipulation via Whole-Arm Policy Learning

-The plot in Fig. \ref {fig:07_basic_ablation} demonstrates that both the KME feature group capturing the global point cloud attributes and the contact detection classifier form essential constituents of our multi-modal policy, and removal of either would hurt performance.
-Along the same lines, Table. \ref{tab:ablation_study} shows that despite the stochasticity of individual policies and high noise injection, the progressive addition of feature groups induces improvement across all evaluation metrics.
-To highlight, we report all test success rates without distinguishing between feasible and infeasible tasks, i.e., all occlusion patterns are randomly generated and may contain scenarios that cannot be solved by a single arm.
-In some unsolvable instances that contribute to the failures, the arm cannot generate sufficient torques (due to joint limits) to overcome the collective resistance of obstructing branches; in others, multiple disconnected branches can occlude the line at locations not closely spaced, only one of which can be removed at a time.
+From the feature ablation study, the plot in Fig. \ref {fig:07_basic_ablation} demonstrates that both the KME feature group capturing the global point cloud attributes and the contact detection classifier form essential constituents of our multi-modal policy, and removal of either would hurt performance.
+Table. \ref{tab:ablation_study}: (d)-(h) demonstrates that despite the stochasticity of individual policies and high noise injection, progressive addition of feature groups induces improvement across all evaluation metrics.
+To highlight, we report all success rates without distinguishing between feasible and infeasible tasks, i.e., all occlusion patterns are randomly generated and contain scenarios that cannot be solved by a single arm.
+In some unsolvable failure instances, the arm cannot generate sufficient torques (due to joint limits) to overcome the collective branch resistance; in others, multiple disconnected branches can occlude the line at locations not closely spaced, only one of which can be removed at a time.